Many families struggle with the internal debate on whether they want more children.

 Ever since my husband got snipped, there has been a significant energy shift in our home.

-It feels light and airy and I’m so happy to have an only child.
+It feels light and airy, and I’m happy to have an only child.

 Knowing we are done has taken off so much pressure from our spirits and has helped us become more present, loving, and better parents to our daughter without the looming cloud flowing over us, just waiting to strike us with an oopsie baby.